 Subsequently, resistance training in combination with cardio workouts is extremely essential for helping your body become more stable when encountering uneven terrain.
-Resistance training includes the use of weights, dumbbells, as well as resistance bands, and should be preceded by a 10-minutes light cardio workout.
+Resistance training, as well as resistance bands, and should be preceded by a 10-minutes light cardio workout.
 Also, bear in mind that high-intensity exercises should be avoided on the days of resistance workouts.

 Being in good shape is paramount for a successful hiking trip with a heavy load.
 Performing the right amount of cardio exercises in combination with resistance workouts will guarantee a victorious and unforgettable hiking experience, and last but not least, lessen the risk of serious injuries.